drand/website/docs/docs/specification.md

 compatibility reasons, the default id for pre-existing beacon is an empty string.
 The word `default` is reserved as an equivalent.

+**Note**: BeaconID is manually set by operators and is just a regular identifier.
+In the other hand, the chain hash binds the public key of the network and is therefore a cryptographic identifier, and it is needed by clients.
+Clients don't deal with beacon IDs at all.

 ### Metadata
 Each request sent by a drand node will contain this field.
 It is used to hold any important message-related data nodes need to communicate to others.
 The protobuf definition for this field is: